Antiferromagnetic insulating state in layered nickelates at half-filling: discussion

-Our work shows that a parent insulating AF phase can take place in the phase diagram of the superconducting RNiO$_2$ nickelates.
-The calculations presented here in various material platforms show how the mechanism that leads to a metallic solution operates.
-All this physics is hidden in the electronic structure of RNiO$_2$, where the largely dispersive R-d band that crosses the Fermi level leads to a self-doping effect, changing the Ni-d electron count, producing metallicity and screening the underlying AF correlations, which are still visible in the DFT calculations.
+To summarize, we have shown that a parent insulating AF phase can take place in the phase diagram of layered nickelates (R$_{n+1}$Ni$_{n}$O$_{2n+2}$) close to half-filling.
 Our work shows yet another piece of evidence of the similarities between layered nickelates and cuprates, which were not apparent at first but can be elucidated digging deeper into the properties of these new nickel-oxide materials.